Ensuring academic and social success by connecting with every child, every day.

 - Students are advised to notify staff member(s), teacher(s) or administrator(s) with concerns.
 We strive to ensure that all students are safe while at school.

-- Parents are encouraged to communicate concerns with teachers or administrators.
+- Parents are encouraged to communicate concerns with teachers and/or administrators.

-- Students receive instruction on PRIDE Rules at the beginning of each school year and throughout the year as needed.
+- Students receive instruction on PRIDE Rules at the beginning of each school year and regularly throughout the year.

 Faculty and staff will …

 - receive training on the PRIDE Rules at the beginning of each school year.

 - Parents have access to PRIDE Rules (see the link below) and at the beginning of each school year through the registration process

 The philosophy of Monte Vista Elementary staff is that the daily learning experiences that take place within the classroom are invaluable components of the learning experience, and that a natural consequence of student absences, can and does, adversely affect student academic performance.
 The benefits of face-to-face instruction, once lost, cannot be entirely regained.
 Utah’s Compulsory Education Law states that all school age children must be in attendance at school unless there is a valid and legitimate excuse.
 The goal of the attendance policy is to increase student success by encouraging daily attendance and make up work missed due to excused absence, and to help students develop personal responsibility in preparation for attendance expectations in the future.